frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-advance.md

 ## 2. How to create an Employee Advance
 1. Go to: Employee Advance > New.
 1. Select Employee to whom you need to give the advance.
+1. The Currency field is auto fetched from the Salary Structure assigned to the Employee.
+If the Currency is different than companies default Currency, a field for Exchange Rate will be visible where the Expense Approver is expected to set desired value for Exhange Rate.
+(Currency field is introduced in version 13)
 1. Enter the Purpose and Advance Amount.
 1. Select the Advance Account and Mode of Payment.
 1. Save.

     <img class="screenshot" alt="Expense Claim" src="{{docs_base_url}}/assets/img/human-resources/employee-advance.png">

+> Note 1: For Advance Account, an account with either Employee's Currency or Company's default Currency as account currency can be selected.

-> Note: The Employee can only Save the Employee Advance but cannot Submit it.
+> Note 2: The Employee can only Save the Employee Advance but cannot Submit it.
 It can be only submitted by the Expense Approver.

 ## 3. Features